The DSAI Consumer Code of Practice

 (b) to replace or repair any product without charge;

-(c) to pay any costs incurred by the Code Administrator for technical advice or testing;
+(c) to pay any costs incurred by the Code Regulator for technical advice or testing;

 (d) to take all reasonable steps, including any specified steps, to prevent a recurrence of the breach;